phanigorrepati/work-samples/README.md

 # work-samples
-This file contains the sample code that i worked in one of my previous projects
+This repository contains the sample code that i worked in one of my previous projects.